Unleash/unleash/website/docs/reference/integrations/datadog.md

 }
 ```

-- **Body template** - This property is optional.
+- **Body template** - This property will be introduced as `beta` in `5.5` and is expected to enter `GA` in `5.6`.
+It is optional.
 Used to override the body template used by Unleash when performing the HTTP POST.
 You may format you message using a [Mustache template](https://mustache.github.io).
 You will have the [Unleash event format](/reference/api/legacy/unleash/admin/events) available in the rendering context.

 Example: